Safe Browsing to Protect Your Website and Visitors

 Safe Browsing alerts users of dangerous content across all types of products.
 This includes Google Search, Google Chrome and other browsers, Gmail, Android, and Google Ads.
 The Security Issues report in Search Console alerts website owners of compromised websites.

-Safe Browsing helps website owners keep their website safe for users.
-And that means helping to preserve your traffic, reputation and revenue.
+Safe Browsing helps website owners keep their websites safe for users.
+And that means helping to preserve your traffic, reputation, and revenue.

 Hacked websites often fly under the radar.
 Keeping up with website security is an important but often overlooked job.